-On Saturday, a popular mall in Nairobi, Kenya, turned into a bloody battleground when a Somali terrorist group seized hostages and killed more than 60 people.
+On September 21, 2013, a popular mall in Nairobi, Kenya turned into a bloody battleground when a Somali terrorist group seized hostages and killed more than 60 people.
 As Kenyan troops continue to fight the gunmen and shaken locals attempt to make sense of Kenya's worst terrorist attack since 1998, Republican lawmakers are insisting the attack is proof that Al Qaeda is growing stronger, contrary to what the Obama administration's contends.
 Rep. Pete King (R-N.Y.) went so far as to argue that the Nairobi assault shows that Al Qaeda is still "extremely powerful."
 But is al-Shabaab—the Al Qaeda-affiliated group claiming responsibility for the attacks on the upscale Westgate Mall—as dangerous as the GOP claims?
 Here's everything you need to know about the group, its strength, and its motives:

 What is al-Shabaab, and what is its relationship with Al Qaeda?
 Al-Shabaab, also known as "The Youth," is a designated foreign terrorist group based in Somalia that has been publicly affiliated with Al Qaeda since 2012, according to the US State Department.
 The group told Al Jazeera on Monday that it considers Al Qaeda a partner in the Nairobi attack and is taking orders directly from their leadership.
 It's widely believed that the group's senior leaders trained with Al Qaeda forces in Afghanistan in the late 1990s and received funding from Osama bin Laden.
 Al-Shabaab was originally the military workhorse for a political group called the Islamic Courts Union, which in 2006 seized control of most of southern Somalia before the organization was swiftly ousted by Ethiopian troops backing Somalia's then-transitional federal government.
 Most of the original ICU members headed to Somalia's neighboring countries, but al-Shabaab forces stayed in the south of Somalia, where they radicalized and instated Shariah law across the areas they controlled.
 Since then, they have been engaged in guerilla warfare against the Federal Government of Somalia, which took over from the transitional government in 2012 and is backed by an African peacekeeping alliance that includes Kenya and Ethiopia, plus the United Nations and the United States.
 The green areas on this Somalia map are currently under al-Shabaab control, according to the BBC: